advikbhatt/Data-Structures-Algorithm/Linked_List/README.md

 Here we insert data in a linked list using 4 methods
 1. insertion at head
 2. insertion at an index
-3. insertion at the end od linkedlist
+3. insertion at the end of LinkedList
 4. insertion using any node